What Makes a Freelance Business Sustainable?

 Feast or famine.
 Bad projects.
 Overwork, too many hours, no balance.
 Inability to say no.

 Sound familiar?
 As freelancers, we know what makes a freelance business unsustainable.
-You feel like you're constantly working and catering to clients' whims.
+You feel like you're constantly working and catering to clients' whims (which is not sustainable for any business model).

 It's the opposite of what you signed up for, which was freedom from the confines of a 9-5 job.
 Freedom from a boss telling you what to do.
 Freedom to choose the type of work you want.
 However, many freelancers feel trapped in unsustainable, low-paying work.